Jodie Marsh: Television career

-Post Celebrity Big Brother TV work

-Marsh appeared on several of the spinoff shows including: Big Brother's Little Brother, Big Brother's Big Mouth and Big Brother's EForum.

-In its second UK series, Marsh showed viewers around her home on MTV's Cribs in 2008.
-Also in 2008, Marsh appeared on Channel 4's documentary It's Me or the Dog.
-She was given training tips at home to deal with her six dogs – two bulldogs (Paddy and Lyla) and four chihuahuas (Bean, Baby, Teddy, and Tommy).

-Marsh appeared as a contestant in Channel Five's reality show The All Star Talent Show, hosted by Myleene Klass and Andi Peters.
-Following this, Marsh began presenting her own series, Get A Life for Living TV on 1 March 2007.
-It was cancelled after two episodes.
+The same year, Marsh competed on the celebrity edition of BBC One's The Weakest Link.
+Marsh appeared as a contestant in Channel Five's reality show The All Star Talent Show in September 2006.
+Following this, Marsh began presenting her own series, Get A Life for Living TV on 1 March 2007; it was cancelled after two episodes.

-On 29 September 2010, Marsh appeared in the one-off documentary Jodie Marsh Tattoo Apprentice which was screened on the channel DMAX.

-On 25 January 2012, Marsh appeared on Channel 5's Bullied: My Secret Past.
-She spoke of the effect bullying had on her and how it has made her who she is today.
-She also met other victims of bullying.

-In April 2013, Channel 5 broadcast the first of two shows titled Jodie Marsh: Bullied.
-The show features Marsh venturing to the United States to investigate how American schools tackle bullying.

-In March 2015, TLC broadcast Jodie Marsh On… Women Who Pay For Sex And Drugs, about women who pay for the services of male escorts.

-Marsh has regularly appeared as a TV panelist since 2023 for GB News commentating on the daily headlines.

-Totally Jodie Marsh

 In May 2007, the website Marry Me Jodie Marsh was launched with the teaser "I'm getting married this September...
 Only problem is that I don't have a man!"
 Men were invited to submit an application for a series of open auditions for the chance to marry Marsh that September.
 MTV filmed the search and subsequent wedding.
 The reality series documenting Marsh's search to find a husband, entitled Totally Jodie Marsh: Who'll Take Her Up the Aisle?, premiered in July 2007.
 Marsh eventually chose Matt Peacock, an ex-boyfriend of fellow glamour model Jordan.
 The couple married on 1 September 2007.
-A second ceremony at her mother’s home was shown on MTV on 2 September 2007.
+The second ceremony at her mother's home was aired on 2 September 2007.
 They decided to separate in December 2007.
 Marsh later admitted to Love It magazine in its 8 January 2008 issue that ".. the marriage was for TV.
 It was never for real" and "I'm not hiding the fact I did the TV show for money.
 Of course I did".

+In 2008, Marsh showed viewers around her home on MTV's Cribs in its second UK series.
+Also in 2008, Marsh appeared on Channel 4's documentary It's Me or the Dog.
+She was given training tips at home to deal with her six dogs – two bulldogs (Paddy and Lyla) and four chihuahuas (Bean, Baby, Teddy, and Tommy).

+On 29 September 2010, Marsh appeared in the one-off documentary Jodie Marsh Tattoo Apprentice which was screened on the channel DMAX.

+On 24 January 2012, Marsh became the subject of her own DMAX documentary, Jodie Marsh: Bodybuilder, which chronicled Marsh's attempts to compete in natural physique competitions.
+The following day, Marsh appeared on Channel 5's Bullied: My Secret Past, where she spoke of the effect bullying had on her and how it has made her who she is today.
+She also met other victims of bullying.
+In June, Jodie Marsh: Brawn in the USA, featured Jodie competing in the International Natural Bodybuilding Federation Bodybuilding Championships in America.

+In April 2013, Channel 5 broadcast the first of two shows titled Jodie Marsh: Bullied.
+The show features Marsh venturing to the United States to investigate how American schools tackle bullying.

+In March 2015, TLC broadcast Jodie Marsh On… Women Who Pay For Sex And Drugs, about women who pay for the services of male escorts.
+In 2016, her series, Jodie Marsh Goes Hunting, premiered on 13 September on TLC.

+Marsh has regularly appeared as a TV panelist since 2023 for GB News commentating on the daily headlines.